1800 United States presidential election: Electoral College selection

 The Constitution, in Article II, Section 1, provided that the state legislatures should decide the manner in which their electors were chosen.
 Different state legislatures chose different methods:

 In popular culture

-The election's story and the eventual reconciliation between Jefferson and Adams was also retold in a second-season episode of Comedy Central's Drunk History, with Jerry O'Connell portraying Jefferson and Joe Lo Truglio as Adams.

-The election was featured in the HBO miniseries John Adams.

-In the 2015 musical Hamilton by Lin Manuel Miranda, the contest between Jefferson and Burr is recounted in "The Election of 1800."
+In the 2015 musical Hamilton by Lin Manuel Miranda, the contest between Jefferson and Burr is recounted in "The Election of 1800".
 The song focuses on Alexander Hamilton's role in deciding the outcome of the 1801 contingent election.
 The musical simplifies the complicated multiple elections somewhat, portraying Adams's unpopularity as making the real choice between Jefferson and Burr.
 Historians wrote that Adams did not lose that badly in the original election, with the musical inflating the size of Jefferson's victory.
-It implies Hamilton's support for Jefferson over Burr was the catalyst for the Burr-Hamilton duel; in fact, while that helped sour relations between Burr and Hamilton, the duel was ultimately provoked by Hamilton's statements about Burr in the 1804 New York gubernatorial election.
+It implies Hamilton's support for Jefferson over Burr was the catalyst for the Burr–Hamilton duel; in fact, while that helped sour relations between Burr and Hamilton, the duel was ultimately provoked by Hamilton's statements about Burr in the 1804 New York gubernatorial election.

-The story of the 1801 contingent election between Burr and Jefferson is told in Gore Vidal's 1973 novel Burr.